Muhd91/UNO-CARDS-RECOGNISER-/README.md

 # Notes:

->> “CARDS” is the name of the folder that contains the data set “UNO cards” and it should be saved in the same directory as the python script.
+>> “CARDS” is the name of the folder that contains the data set “UNO cards” and it should be saved in the same directory as the python script and the jupyter notebooks.

 >> While testing using the webcam/camera make sure to have a good setup with a black/dark background.